speer-ai/galileo-app/README.md

 ## Interface and Usage
 Galileo displays a fullscreen rendering of earth and sattelites using [@react-three-fiber](https://github.com/pmndrs/react-three-fiber) and [Tailwind.css](https://tailwindcss.com/) to style the page.
 Galileo allows for past & future date manipulation and provides many keyboard shortcuts for users to navigate between objects.
 Galileo features other visuals such as orbit displays, a dynamic hexasphere, and more.

+The Settings panel lets you enter your latitude and longitude manually.
+You can also click **Use Browser Location** to automatically populate these coordinates from your web browser if geolocation is available.

 ## Possible Future Updates
 Galileo may be updated in the future to allow use with live sensors & data and/or the ability to control local communication devices.